oemof/oemof-solph/docs/usage.rst

 To address this shortcoming, the multi-period (investment) feature has been introduced.
 Be aware that it is still experimental.
 So feel free to report any bugs or unexpected behaviour if you come across them.

-While you can define a dispatch-ony multi-period system, it doesn't make much sense.
+While in principle, you can define a dispatch-only multi-period system, this doesn't make much sense.
 The power of the multi-period feature only unfolds if you look at long-term investments.
 Let's see how.

-First, you start by defining your energy system again, but you
+First, you start by defining your energy system as you might have done before, but you

 * choose a longer-term time horizon (spanning multiple years, i.e. multiple periods) and
 * set the `multi_period` attribute of your energy system to True.